cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-1.md

 [Eclipse Sisu](https://github.com/eclipse-sisu/sisu-project) is fully functional and in charge since Maven 3.1.0 (released in 2013, when last missing piece, support for "sisu index" was added).
 Maven project during it's existence did pile up some of the debts, or in other words, "moved past" some well known libraries.
-Plexus DI Container and Wagon most notable examples.
+Plexus DI Container and Wagon being the most notable examples.

 ## The Problem

 The Plexus DI Container is from the Plexus umbrella project.
-Plexus project consists of MANY subprojects: the "die hard" `plexus-utils`, Plexus DI container, Plexus Compilers, Plexus Interactivity, and so on, and so on.
+Plexus project consists of **many** subprojects: the "die hard" `plexus-utils`, Plexus DI container, Plexus Compilers, Plexus Interactivity, and so on, and so on.
 But let's focus on Plexus DI.